canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-hardening.md

 a cloud native Identity & Access Proxy (IAP) and Access Control Decision API able to authenticates, authorizes, and mutates incoming HTTP(s) requests, fully-integrated with the Canonical Identity Platform.

-Refer to the [how-to enable authorization in the Spark history server](/t/charmed-spark-k8s-documentation-how-to-enable-authentication-on-the-spark-history-server-charm/13563) user guide, for more information on how to integrate the Spark History Server with the Identity bundle and prevent unauthenticated access.
-Permission-wise, white lists of authorised users can be provided using the Spark History Server [charm configuration option](https://charmhub.io/spark-history-server-k8s/configurations?channel=3.4/edge).
+Refer to the [how-to enable authorization in the Spark history server](/t/charmed-spark-k8s-documentation-how-to-enable-authentication-on-the-spark-history-server-charm/13563) user guide for more information.
+From a permission-wise point of view, white lists of authorised users can be provided using the Spark History Server [charm configuration option](https://charmhub.io/spark-history-server-k8s/configurations?channel=3.4/edge).

 #### Kyuubi JDBC endpoint